mdharris1/CDSquaredNotes/DeepLearning.md

 - [ ] Week 1: Recurrent Neural Networks
 - [ ] Week 2: Natural Language Processing & Word Embeddings
 - [ ] Week 3: Sequence models & Attention mechanism

-<a name="deep-learning"></a>
-#### Title: Intro to Deep Learning and Machine Vision
-What you should be able to do after this lesson:
-  - Understand what a convolution
-  - Explain how convolutions are used to filter images
-  - Explain why convolutions are important in deep learning for pratical task like image recognition

-Key takaways:

-1. Convolutions are the basic building blocks for deep learning models in computer vision and other applicable areas
-2. Method of coverage in Kaggle is to start running models asap and come back to technical details
-3. Images are stored in a computer in data containers called tensors
-4. Tensors can be thought of as multidimensional data containers
-5. Convolutions are small tensors that can be applied to various sections of main image as a filter
-6. Convolutions act as filters on tensors because it can pick out parts of the image.
-7. Example: Convolutions to detect horizontal line

-Relationship to data science and computer science:

-Other lessons that teach what this lesson does:

-Reference: Note 1: Kaggle, Deep Learning, Introduction to Deep Learning and Computer Vision